Timadurah/ZenceDashboard/README.md

-Create react with Vite then install this packages link this icon css to index.html in react home
+Create react with Vite then install this packages link this icon css to root index.html

  https://cdn.jsdelivr.net/npm/bootstrap-icons@1.10.2/font/bootstrap-icons.css